Blocks Banner

 Double Aster Block Quilt

-Double Aster Block Quilt free Pattern
+Double Aster Block Free Pattern

-Double Aster Block Quilt by Happy 2 Sew
+Double Aster Block

 The Double Aster quilt block, designed by Marcia Hohn of The Quilter’s Cache, is a stunning 12-inch block that brings a burst of floral elegance to any quilting project.
 Inspired by the layered beauty of aster flowers, this block combines traditional piecing techniques with a dynamic star-like design, making it a rewarding project for quilters seeking to enhance their skills.